-The CCP staff includes Abigail Stempson, Director and former bureau chief of the Consumer Protection Division and assistant attorney general in the Nebraska Attorney General’s Office, and Blake Bee, Program Counsel and former assistant attorney general in the Mississippi Attorney General’s Office of Consumer Protection, and Grace Garver, Program Specialist.
+The CCP staff includes Abigail Stempson, Director and former bureau chief of the Consumer Protection Division and assistant attorney general in the Nebraska Attorney General’s Office, Todd Leatherman, Program Counsel and former executive director of the Kentucky Attorney General’s Office of Consumer Protection, and Grace Garver, Program Specialist.

 Photos Courtesy Shutterstock